acisops/acis_anomaly_pages/source/dpab_shutdown.rst

 * 1DPICBCU (DPA-B Input Current) drop to < 0.2 A (this value is noisy, so take an average)
 * DPA-B POWER should go to zero
 * 1DP28BVO (DPA-B +28V Input Voltage) is expected to have a small uptick, ~0.5 V, consistent with the load suddenly dropping to zero.
-May require more than 1 MJF.
+May require more than 1 major frame.
 * If 1STAT2ST = 0, the DPA-B shutdown has caused a watchdog reboot of the BEP in use.
 This will happen if the DPA-B shuts down during an observation which is using B-side FEPs.
 If a watchdog reboot occurs, the software will revert to Version 11.